Bachelor and Single-cycle master degree programme 2019/2020

 They can find employment in research and development companies (or their branches) using mathematical modelling, software development companies, mathematical or mathematics related research institutions, and universities in general.
 To enroll, a bachelor degree in mathematics or a related field is required.

-The main objective of the Medical physics master study program is to train of experts in the field of medical physics who will participate in technologically most complex research and treatment in medicine, perform control of said research, play a key role with their expert advice, supervision, purchasing and introduction of cutting-edge medical technology.
+The main objective of the Medical physics master study program is to train experts in the field of medical physics who will participate in technologically most complex research and treatment in medicine, perform control of said research, play a key role with their expert advice, supervision, purchasing and introduction of cutting-edge medical technology.

-The program trains specialists who will work on further integration of physical sciences in biomedical sciences, particularly in the field of general diagnostics and cancer treatment, as well as engage in interdisciplinary research in the fields of medical physics, biophysics and biomedical sciences.
+The program trains experts who will work on further integration of physical sciences in biomedical sciences, particularly in the field of general diagnostics and cancer treatment, as well as engage in interdisciplinary research in the fields of medical physics, biophysics and biomedical sciences.

 After completing the program, students are able to critically evaluate new science and comparability of new technologies for transfer into clinical practice.

 The aim of the Physics master study program is to educate researchers and specialists with the advanced knowledge of physics and the knowledge of physical laws of nature with the ability for critical thinking and a critical approach to solving a wide range of tasks and problems.

 The different orientations offer a rough specialization, which is, because of a small number of obligatory courses, quite flexible and allows the student to combine several branches of physics.

 The program also allows the students of non-physics programs, especially technical and natural science programs, to deepen their knowledge of physical principles and laws related to their specialization.
 The program is based on mastering theoretical foundations and their application in connection with practical work.

 Graduates of the master study programme Geology can upgrade basic knowledge in all fields of geology.